amorawskanew/A-cup-of-tea-Project-2/README.md

 Credits

-*The text for section ANOUT US  was partially copied from the website:https://theme255-tea.myshopify.com/products/positively-tea?variant=21381320003
+*The text for section ABOUT US  was partially copied from the website:https://theme255-tea.myshopify.com/products/positively-tea?variant=21381320003

 *The photos used in this site were obtained from : https://www.templatemonster.com/templates.php?text=tea&sort=relevant

 *Acknowledgements
-I received inspiration for this project from numerous youtube tutorials ( over 20 in total)
+I received inspiration for this project from numerous youtube tutorials ( over 20 in total).
+And also a big thank you to my mentor who is very knowledgable and patient with me.

-I had a lot of problems creating this page and was constantly challenged with implementation of my ideas.
-I feel that the code is not very clean.
-There is a lot of redundant elements, but I left them intentionally since I still want to work on it and want to try different solutions.
-Overall working on  my Milestone project was a very demanding, but enjoyable experience ( I spent about 20 days on it).
+I had a lot of fun creating this page, but also was constantly challenged with implementation of my ideas.
+The code is not very clean.( run it through html, css, js validator) There is a lot of redundant elements, but I left them intentionally since I still want to work on it and want to try different solutions.
+Overall working on  my Milestone project was a very demanding, but enjoyable experience (I spent about 20 days on it).

 Thank you for reading my READme report.